 Why are there so many relationships between Western men and Thai women?
-Why not Thai men and western women?
+Why hardly any Thai men and western women?
 What do Thai women see in those men and why do so many men fly half way across the world to find a bride in Thailand?

 No Cinderellas in Thailand, or the invisible caste system

 What is the reason that so many Thai women prefer westerners over Thai men?
 Let’s look at Thai society.
 There is a class system in place which is not visible to the outside observer unlike the caste system in India.

 In the West we have our beloved Cinderella story.
 The rich and powerful prince finds a dirt poor but beautiful girl and carries her away on his mighty steed and they marry and live happily everafter.